 Fixing undercooked crispy or crunchy rice is easy by placing the rice in a pot.
-Add just enough water to cover the rice and bring the pot to a simmer.
-Check that the rice is absorbing water every couple of minutes.
+Add enough water to cover the rice and bring the pot to a simmer.
+Check the rice is absorbing water every couple of minutes.
 If it is still undercooked, add a little more water.
-Remove from heat when soft. to avoid overcooked rice.
+Remove from heat when soft to prevent the rice from being overcooked.

 How do I know if my rice is done?

 You can tell if your rice is done by using a simple method: taste it.
-If the rice is tender and has a slightly nutty flavor, it is done.
+It is done if the rice is tender and has a slightly nutty flavor.
 Another way to test for doneness is to look at it.
-It should look light and fluffy and the grains should be soft and fully cooked, with no hard centers.
+It should look light and fluffy, and the grains should be soft and fully cooked, with no hard centers.

 Let the rice cool transfer it to a glass bowl, and cover it with a lid or plastic wrap.
 Leftover rice can be stored in the refrigerator for three to four days.
 Rice can be stored in the freezer for one to two months.
 If you store your rice in the freezer, thaw it properly before reheating.